QQrex/stocks-analysis/README.md

 >
 >Line 89 - For loop to move to next Index to run for next ticker

-Once the data as been added and hits line 89, the first loop will start again for the next index value until it reaches its end.
+Once the data has been added and the subroutine reaches line 89, the first loop will start again for the next index value until it reaches its end.
 This mean the nested loop would be run again as well.
-In total this subroutine will run through 11 tickers and 15,824 rows which is total of 174,064 rows ran.
+In total this subroutine will run through 15,824 rows for 11 tickers which is total of 174,064 rows ran.

 ## **Results**

-After running the code for both years we got:
+After running the code for both years we our output data looks like this:

 ![All Stocks 2017](https://user-images.githubusercontent.com/96326293/148668392-5ad201cf-4579-4ce6-93d0-959983e36480.png)